 Additionally, different abilities can be manipulated at different ages (Cunha et al., 2006).
 Thus, while factors affecting IQ deficits need to be addressed at very early ages for interventions to be effective, there is evidence that later interventions in the adolescent years can affect noncognitive skills and the knowledge measured by achievement tests (Cunha et al., 2006).
 Finally, the optimal timing of investment depends on the outcome being targeted.
 The optimal intervention strategies depend on the stage of the life cycle and endowments at each stage (Cunha & Heckman, 2010).
-Optimal investment should be tailored to the specifics that create adversity and the productivity of investment for different configurations of disadvantage.
+Optimal investment for different configurations of disadvantage.
 As research on the economics of capability formation matures, economists will better understand how to foster successful people (Cunha & Heckman, 2010).